 How is your day structured?
 If your day isn’t structured how, and when, do you find time to write?
 Do you work set hours?

 What’s structure?
-I am the most unstructured person I know.
 I leave bed when I wake, sometime between 5.30 and 9.00 am, make expresso, feed our cat and head for my study to check e-mails.
 Within seconds our Labrador, Charlie bursts in demanding gravy bones.
-When my long-suffering husband, John wakes he makes breakfast (he bakes bread as well) and brings mine to my study (he’s an angel and I simply couldn’t function without him).
-I read the news headlines on my computer while I eat (What did we do before computers were invented).
-I rarely stop for lunch but try to exercise for half an hour every day. (honest) Generally when I’m flagging.
+When my long-suffering husband, John wakes he makes breakfast and brings mine to my study (he’s an angel and I simply couldn’t function without him).
+I read the news headlines on my computer while I eat.
+I rarely stop for lunch but try to exercise for half an hour every day.
+Generally when I’m flagging.
 The best days are when my children and grandchildren telephone or friends visit.
 If I haven’t a “talk” or event we watch a film or drama if we can find one, if we can’t, we chose an old favourite from our DVD library, before going to bed with a book.
 For me, it’s usually a research book.

 Do you try to keep to the same writing hours each day or does each day differ?

-The writing hours end when I catch myself nodding off at my desk around 7-8 p.m. but every day differs because hopefully I’ll find myself further into whatever story I’m immersed in.
-I’ll take a break if I’m giving a talk that day, or I’ve arranged meetings with archivists or librarians, or embarking on a research trip.
-At present it’s a bonus because it will be somewhere in Wales connected to Owain Glyndwr.
+The writing hours end when I’m exhausted usually around 7-8 p.m. but every day differs because with luck, I’ll be further into the story I’m immersed in.
+I’ll take a break if I’m giving a talk that day, or embarking on a research trip.

 How do you juggle your writing life with personal life, business life, other forms of writing etc?

-Looking back I wonder how I ever wrote when my three children were small and I worked full time as a Management and Business Consultant.
+Looking back I wonder how I ever wrote when my three children were small and I worked full time as a Business Consultant.
 (I wrote from midnight until 4 in the morning) I certainly couldn’t have written without John’s support.
-After fifty years of marriage he still insists he doesn’t mind me shutting myself into my study and insists he enjoys travelling to “research” sites all over the world.
+After fifty years of marriage he still insists he doesn’t mind me disappearing into my study and insists he enjoys travelling to “research” sites all over the world.

 When is your best time to write?
 And are you always chasing your own tail?
 Or are you organised?

 To write – the early hours and just before a deadline.
-My study looks a mess with maps laid out on a side desk, trolleys full of books, and overflowing “In” and “Filing” trays but 99% of the time I can lay my hands on what I want.
-The one habit I can’t cure myself off is writing vital bits of information on the backs of envelopes and then spending days looking for them.
+My study looks a mess with maps laid out on a side desk, trolleys full of books, and overflowing “In” trays but 99% of the time I can lay my hands on what I want.
+The one habit I can’t cure is writing vital information on the backs of envelopes and then spending days looking for them.

 Do you feel guilty if you don’t write?